jerryhgladinet/docs/admin/source/chapter04.rst

 **“Users must log in to access the content in 'Files shared with me' folder”**

     When sharing files and folders with users, you can force the sharing to create guest accounts for users that are not already in the system.
 It is more secure when asking the receiver of the share to sign in to receive shared items.
-This disables the anonymous sharing.
+This disables anonymous sharing.

-    If this setting is not enabled, users can share files and folders to outside email address without requiring outside user to create guest user account.
+    If this setting is not enabled, users can share files and folders to an outside email address without requiring outside users to create a guest user account.

 **“Disable user's ability to share home directory content externally”**

-    This feature disables the ability for regular user to share home directory contents for security reasons.
+    This feature disables the ability for a regular user to share home directory contents for security reasons.